Hawaii-Aleutian Daylight Time is 1 hour ahead of Hawaii Standard Time

 Principal Cities: The largest city in the HST timezone is Honolulu from USA with population about 371657 people.
 Other major cities in the area are Pearl City, Hilo, Kailua, Waipahu

-Daylight Saving: This is a standard timezone, however during summer some places switch clocks for one hour forward when daylight saving comes into effect and observe Hawaii Daylight Time (HDT).
+Daylight Saving: This is a standard timezone, however during summer some places adjust time for one hour forward for daylight saving and observe Hawaii Daylight Time (HDT).

 HST representations, usage and related time zones